TelecomParistoc/WalkingDriver/README.md

 The serial baurate can be set with `-b` (default is 115200).

-## Examples ##
+## Tests ##

-Some examples are given in examples/.
+Several simple programs are provided to check that the library is working properly.

-To run the examples, run `make examples` from the root of the repository, and run the programs created in examples/ (on a Raspberry Pi with IMU and toolbox module connected).
+To run the tests, run `make tests` from the root of the repository, and run some of the programs created in tests/.